thanthese/radial-graphs/README.md

 ## Bebop

-After a moment, it becomes clear that this is just a diminished and 7th chord added together.
+After a moment it becomes clear that this is just a diminished and major 6th chord added together.
 Look for the diminished chord's cross.

 ![](bebop-scales.png)